Food Truck Branding: The Definitive Guide

 Ultimately, it’s a good idea to plan for the design that best represents your brand and then choose the best medium to execute that design.

-Every brand wants their designs to be memorable and easily identified.
+Every brand wants its designs to be memorable and easily identified.
 For food trucks, this is even more important than for most businesses.

 After all, your business is regularly on the move.
 Customers may not have the context of a consistent location to help them recognize you.
 Your truck design needs to serve as a brand ambassador to bridge that gap.

-One unique way to extend this recognition is to consider the plates and utensils which accompany your food.
-There’s an opportunity to get creative there as well and extend your brand.
-Here’s an example of smart pizza packaging design that stands out from the crowd.
+One unique way to extend this recognition is to consider the plates and utensils accompanying your food.
+There’s an opportunity to get creative there and expand your brand.
+Here’s an example of a smart pizza packaging design that stands out from the crowd.

-When planning your truck design bear in mind that you always want your truck to be instantly recognizable even from a distance.
+When planning your truck design, remember that you always want your truck to be instantly recognizable, even from a distance.

-A bold color scheme, and large graphics will help loyal customers spot you from far away or across a crowded street.
-Empanada Sonata’s unique bold red splatter design makes it easy to spot and identify.
+A bold color scheme and large graphics will help loyal customers spot you far away or across a crowded street.
+Empanada Sonata’s unique, bold red splatter design makes it easy to spot and identify.

-Make choices that represent your brand as authentically and specifically as possible.
+Make choices that represent your brand as authentically and precisely as possible.
 Generic design choices are not your friend.